mrange/wellformed/README.md

 ====

-1. Implement Enhance.Many - In order to create formlets that supports create list of objects
+1. Implement Enhance.Many - In order to create formlets that supports create list of objects 1.1.
+Begun implement Enhance.Many, the UI is functional but a bit rough
+1. Tweak the UI to be more appealing
 1. Support Visual Styling of controls.
 1. Refactor Formlet<T> - In order to support advance layout, visual tree collapsing and smarter preserving of user state they way formlets are implemented will need a major overhaul.
 How you compose formlets will not be affected but custom implementations of formlets will.